Nov. 18, 2018

 This woman turned out to be a Not-Good-Listener (one of those people perhaps neurologically predisposed to impatience).
 I described it but she wouldn’t let me get very far.
 “Well,” she said, “would members of the public enter?
 Other than writers and poets?”

 Well, yes.
 Possibly, yes, we’d want to attract people.
 It’ll be the office and bookstore.
 It’s supposed to look “gypsy-caravan,” while creating work space for us.
 The ski resort has been less hospitable to us in recent years, than it used to be, and doesn’t want to rent us so much space. . .

 “And this is just three weeks in the summer?”

 Yes, the rest of the time it would be here on our property in Nevada City.
 Where, again, it would be our office.

 “Well, if people are just going to write poems in there, I don’t know if it’s the kind of thing we can underwrite.
 If you were a legitimate business . . .”

-I decided I hadn’t been clear (or she’d been a little deaf) so I tried to sound business-like.
+I decided I hadn’t been clear (or she’d grown impatient enough to be deaf) so I tried to sound business-like.
 “Oh, it’s a business.
 We’ve got a board of directors — and a four-hundred-thousand-dollar budget (I think I may have exaggerated, because I was starting to feel insulted/belittled).
 We’ve been doing this for decades.
 People come from far and wide, from all over the world.
 And pay tuition.
-It’s more like a “school” business model.”
+It’s more like a ‘school’ business model.”